GlobAllomeTree/config/MIGRATION.md

 /admin/cms/page/
 Publish the home page
 Publish all the other pages

+Create a user profile for the globallometree user

 -- Edit homepage --
 Change the allometric equation database box link